Daniel S. Nevins

 Daniel S. "Danny" Nevins (born March 18, 1966) is an American rabbi affiliated with Conservative Judaism.
-He is currently the Head of School at Golda Och Academy in West Orange, New Jersey.
+He has been named Senior Rabbi of the New North London Synagogue in the United Kingdom, starting in July 2026.
+Rabbi Nevins recently served as Head of School at Golda Och Academy in West Orange, New Jersey.
 His book of responsa (rabbinic essays), Torah and Technology: Circuits, Cells, and the Sacred Path, was published by Izzun Books in 2024.

 From 2007 to 2021, Rabbi Nevins was Dean of the Rabbinical School of the Jewish Theological Seminary of America.
 Previously, he was the rabbi of Adat Shalom Synagogue in Farmington Hills, Michigan, where he served for 13 years in his first pulpit.
 He is an authority on halakha and co-authored a 2006 responsum approved by the Conservative Movement's Committee on Jewish Law and Standards which permitted gay marriage and the ordination of queer rabbis within the movement.

 Biography

 Nevins grew up in River Vale, New Jersey.
-He attended the Frisch School in Paramus, New Jersey and Yeshivat HaMivtar when it was in Jerusalem (1984-85).
+He attended the Frisch School in Paramus, New Jersey and Yeshivat HaMivtar when it was in Jerusalem (1984–85).
 In 1989, he graduated magna cum laude from Harvard College with a bachelor's degree in history.
 He earned a master's degree in Jewish studies from the Jewish Theological Seminary of America in 1991 and was ordained as a rabbi in 1994.
 Nevins also received a graduate fellowship from the Wexner Foundation.

 Nevins served on the Rabbinical Assembly's International Executive Council and is a member of its Committee on Jewish Law and Standards.
 His responsa address topics such as the participation of blind individuals in Torah services, contemporary criteria for determining death, the use of electricity on Shabbat, gene editing, lab-grown meat, and artificial intelligence.
 He has worked in collaboration with his father, Michael A. Nevins, MD, on projects related to medical ethics.
 Alongside Rabbis Elliot N. Dorff and Avram Israel Reisner, Rabbi Nevins co-authored the responsum on "Homosexuality, Human Dignity, and Halakha" in 2006, and a 2012 responsum proposing rituals and documents for same-sex marriage and divorce.
 His 2024 volume of responsa, Torah and Technology, includes an introduction explaining his theory of halakhah (Jewish law) which refers not only to normative precedents but also to the ethical values inherent in the tradition.
 It closes with an essay in memory of his mother Phyllis Brower Nevins explaining the traditional expression, "May God comfort you among the other mourners of Zion and Jerusalem."

 Nevins has also served as president of the Michigan region of the Rabbinical Assembly, the Farmington Area Interfaith Association, and the Michigan Board of Rabbis.
 He was a founding board member of The Jean and Samuel Frankel Jewish Academy of Metropolitan Detroit and the Detroit chapter of the National Coalition for Community and Justice.
 In 2006, Nevins received the Reverend James Lyon's Dove Award from the Dove Institute for promoting interfaith understanding.